dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <detailsToggle alt_header="List saved queries">

-You can use this example query to list all available Saved Queries in your dbt project.
+You can use this example query to list all available saved queries in your dbt project.

 **Command**